Complete extension: the non-signaling analog of quantum purification: Explicit examples in the theory of no-signaling behavious

 \subsubsection{Complete extension of the conjugate box}

-In this section, we will find the CE of the conjugate box of the box given in Eq. (\ref{eqn:our_box}).
-The conjugate box, $P_X$ can be obtained from Eq. (\ref{eqn:PAX_purified}), by $P_X(e|z) = \sum_a P_{AX}(ae|xz)$, and it is given by \ben \mathrm{P_X}(e|z)=
+In this section, we will find the NSCE of the conjugate behaviour of the behaviour given in Eq. (\ref{eqn:our_box}).
+The conjugate box, $P_E$ can be obtained from Eq. (\ref{eqn:PAX_purified}), by $P_E(e|z) = \sum_a P_{AE}(ae|xz)$, and it is given by \ben \mathrm{P_E}(e|z)=